lgeurts/lgeurts.github.io/about.md

 ![KNAV Austria](/assets/C2ADV01.jpg)

-I'm a Tech Lead & Engineering Consultant, a Belgian native, expat, since 2017 dwelling in the beautiful central north of France.
+I'm a Tech Lead & Engineering Consultant, a Belgian native with Dutch and Irish ancestors, compulsive expat, since 2017 dwelling in the beautiful central north of France.

 I spent 22 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom, having a range of fancy job titles while working on a bunch of Windows and Linux flavors.